AA

 • Operating with Integrity & Accountability.

-The company also released forward-looking statements, in accordance with U.S. securities laws, which do not guarantee future results.
-These statements include risks and uncertainties, such as global economic conditions, changes in fuel prices, effects of health or security crises, compliance with environmental regulations, operating costs, workforce recruitment, foreign exchange risks, capital market volatility, and more.
-"These statements should be regarded as mere conjectures and should not be relied upon without caveats.
-The company does not undertake to update these statements unless required by law," it was reported.
+The company has also published forward-looking statements, in line with U.S. securities laws, which do not guarantee future outcomes.
+These statements include risks and uncertainties, such as global economic conditions, fluctuations in fuel prices, impacts of health or security crises, compliance with environmental regulations, operational costs, human resources recruitment, foreign exchange risks, market volatility, and more.
+"These statements should be seen as guesses only and should not be relied upon without reservations.
+The company does not commit to updating these statements unless required by law," it was reported.

-Click here for the full report by the company.
+Click here for the full report from the company.

-Norwegian Cruise Line Holdings Ltd operates a fleet of 33 ships with about 70,050 berths, offering cruise routes to approximately 700 destinations worldwide.
-By 2036, the company expects to add 12 new ships which will increase the fleet by more than 37,500 berths.
+Norwegian Cruise Line Holdings Ltd operates a fleet of 33 ships with approximately 70,050 beds, offering cruise routes to about 700 destinations worldwide.
+By 2036, the company plans to add 12 new ships, adding over 37,500 beds to the existing fleet.

 More articles